Blake-Madden/i18n-check/README.md

 On Windows, "CMakeLists.txt" can be opened and built directly in Visual Studio.

-After building, "i18n-check" will be available in the "bin" folder.
+After building, "cuneiform" will be available in the "bin" folder.

 # Building (GUI)

 ![](docs/manual/images/main-window.png)

-[wxWidgets](https://github.com/wxWidgets/wxWidgets) 3.2 or higher is required for building the graphical user interface version `i18n-gui`.
+[wxWidgets](https://github.com/wxWidgets/wxWidgets) 3.2 or higher is required for building the graphical user interface version.

-Download [wxWidgets](https://github.com/wxWidgets/wxWidgets), placing it at the same folder level as `i18n-check`.
+Download [wxWidgets](https://github.com/wxWidgets/wxWidgets), placing it at the same folder level as this project.
 After building wxWidgets, `i18n-gui` can be configured and built with *Cmake*.

 On Unix: